 If any of the greenish or blackish mold has formed on the food waste itself, you can either try to overwhelm it with EM, or remove it entirely.
 Either use a lot more bokashi bran and coat it entirely with the bran, which should take back over, or remove the molded surface and dispose of it normally.
 Coat the remaining bokashi with a thick layer of bran and go back to business as normal.

 This question is a tricky one to answer, and it’s because it partially depends on how long it takes for you to produce food waste.

-If you produce very small amounts of food waste, it’ll feel like it takes forever to fill the bucket, and every couple days you’re draining out liquid.
+If you produce very small amounts of food waste, it’ll feel like it takes forever to fill the bucket, and every couple of days you’re draining out the liquid.
 In cases like that, using a bokashi bin made out of smaller buckets is probably a good idea.
-You can find 2 gallon buckets at food service locations on occasion, or you can buy a commercial bokashi composter.
+You can find 2-gallon buckets at foodservice locations on occasion, or you can buy a commercial bokashi composter.